Harry-Hopkinson/pathfinder-visualizer-src/README.md

 # pathfinder-visualizer
-A website which simulates Alogirithms between Two Nodes
+A website which simulates Alogirithms between Two Nodes.